-Heat water.Green tea is very tricky when it comes to water temperature.
+Boil water.Green tea is very tricky when it comes to water temperature.
 Use simmered water, not boiling hot.
-If using an electric kettle with a temperature setting, set it to 175°F. Using water that's too hot can make the matcha taste too bitter and using water that's not hot enough can make it harder to whisk.
+Use an electric kettle with a temperature setting to get the correct water temperature.
+Boil more than needed since you want extra to warm up the teapot.

 Warm up bowl and rinse matcha whisk.Pour hot water into the bowl halfway and swirl the hot water around.
 Dip the whisk and move it around to soak the tips to soften them.
 Pour out the water and dry the bowl using a clean cloth or paper towel.